The Riemannian curvature identities of a $G_2$ connection with skew-symmetric torsion and generalized Ricci solitons

+Necessary and sufficient conditions for a $G_2$ structure $\p$ to admit a metric connection with torsion 3-form preserving the $G_2$ structure are found in \cite{FI}, namely the $G_2$ structure has to be integrable, $d*\p=\theta\wedge*\p$, where $\theta$ is the Lee form defined below in \eqref{g2li} (see also \cite{GKMW,FI1,GMW,GMPW,II}).
+The $G_2$ connection constructed in \cite[Theorem~4.8]{FI} is unique and it is called \emph{the characteristic connection}.

-For application to the Hull-Strominger system, the integrable $G_2$ structure should be \emph{strictly integrable}, i.e. the scalar product $(d\p,*\p)=0$, and the Lee form $\theta$ has to be an exact form, $\theta=df$ for a smooth function $f$, i.e. it has to be strictly integrable and globally conformally balanced.
-The $G_2$-Hull-Strominger system is investigated in \cite{CGFT}.
-A geometric flow point of view on the heterotic $G_2$-Hull-Strominger system in dimension seven is developed recently in \cite{AMP}.
+From the point of view of physics, the $G_2$-Strominger system is a particular instance of a more general system of equations, known as the Killing spinor equations in (heterotic) supergravity.
+The compactification of the physical theory leads to the study of models of the form $N^k\times M^{10-k}$, where $N^k$ is a $k$-dimensional Lorentzian manifold and $M^{10-k}$ is a Riemannian spin manifold which encodes the extra dimensions of a supersymmetric vacuum.
+For application to the $G_2$-Strominger system, the integrable $G_2$ structure should be \emph{strictly integrable}, i.e. the scalar product $(d\p,*\p)=0$, and the Lee form $\theta$ has to be an exact form, \cite{GKMW}.
+It should be mentioned that strictly integrable $G_2$ structure with an exact Lee form enforce $N=R^{1,2}$ in the compactification.
+A different compactification ansatz, with $N$ anti-de Sitter space-time, leads to a more general class of solutions with $(d\p,*\p)=\lambda=const.$ \cite{OLS} and the constant $(d\p,*\p)$ is interpreted as the AdS radius \cite{Oss1,Oss2} see also \cite[Section~5.2.1]{AMP}.
+We call this class \emph{integrable $G_2$ structure of constant type}.
+Compact solutions to the heterotic $G_2$ system are constructed in \cite{FIUV1,OLM,LE}.
+A geometric flow point of view on the $G_2$-Strominger system in dimension seven has been developed recently in \cite{AMP}.